 - Ensure that you have created profiles for hub and edge devices.
 You should create a profile for the primary hub role and a profile for the edge role.
 If you are using secondary hub devices, ensure you have created a profile for the secondary hub role too. - 2.
-Ensure that you have added FortiGate devices to FortiManager. - Add the FortiGate devices to SD-WAN Orchestrator MEA by adding a region.When you add a region to SD-WAN Orchestrator MEA, you can specify a region name, and select the devices for hub and edge roles.
-You can also select profiles for each device in the region. - When you finish adding a region, SD-WAN Orchestrator MEA works with FortiManager to automatically install the configurations to the devices and create the SD-WAN network.
-For more information, see How SD-WAN Orchestrator MEA works with FortiManager on page 12. - For more details about adding devices, see Device on page 32. - 4.
+Ensure that you have added FortiGate devices to FortiManager. - 3.
+Add the FortiGate devices to SD-WAN Orchestrator MEA by adding a region.
+When you add a region to SD-WAN Orchestrator MEA, you can specify a region name, and select the devices for hub and edge roles.
+You can also select profiles for each device in the region, and select an IPsec template for the region. - When you finish adding a region, SD-WAN Orchestrator MEA works with FortiManager to automatically install the configurations to the devices and create the SD-WAN network.
+For more information, see How SD-WAN Orchestrator MEA works with FortiManager on page 13. - For more details about adding devices, see Device on page 34. - 4.
 After the configurations are installed, the SD-WAN network is configured between the devices, and you can monitor the global network as well as individual devices.
-For details, see Monitor on page 17.
+For details, see Monitor on page 19.